Learn how to identify and fix 5 common money mistakes that could be costing you thousands annually.

 How can I fix it?

 Rather than try to follow the spending habits of others, take the time to reevaluate your financial situation.
 Although there’s nothing wrong with indulging every now and then, it’s important to make sure it fits well into your budget and won’t impact your financial goals.
-If you are having trouble with overspending, it might be worth opening a ‘fun account’, so you can indulge without hurting your budget.
-This is an account that is allocated for everything from nights out to online shopping to travel.

-Having No Financial Plan
+Money Mistake #2: Having No Financial Plan

 Whether you’re a pro or novice with managing your money, having a financial plan is essential.
 Setting financial goals or creating a financial plan is important for maintaining positive financial habits, as it gives you something to work toward and teaches you discipline.
-For example, if one of your financial goals is to save for a home down payment or to purchase a new car, you’re more inclined to hold yourself accountable to reach your goal.

 How can I fix it?

-Spend some time thinking about goals you would like to achieve, big and small.
-Some common examples of financial goals are to save for an emergency account, pay off debt or start your own business.
 Once you’ve got your goals written down, your next step is to create a plan of how you intend to reach this goal.
 This might look like contributing more to your savings every month or making additional repayments to pay down your debt.

 If you’re stumped and are in need of financial inspiration, our Guide to Personal Financial Goals can help point you in the right direction.

-Treating Credit As Cash
+Money Mistake #3: Treating Credit As Cash

 Some of the most common reasons Americans own credit cards are for emergencies, to earn rewards points or to access other shopping benefits.
 But because these products can be used just about anywhere, many Americans tend to go overboard with their spending and treat their credit cards like regular cash.